Parliamentary.ai

 Groups Affected

-• Gypsies and Travellers: They may face increased difficulty in securing planning permission for sites and accommodation.
-This could lead to challenges in maintaining their traditional way of life and access to suitable housing.
+• Gypsies and Travellers: This group may experience difficulties in securing planning permission for sites, potentially leading to increased homelessness or difficulties in maintaining their traditional way of life.

-• Local Councils: Councils will need to adapt their planning processes to accommodate the changes and may face legal challenges related to site allocation.
+• Local Councils: Councils will need to adapt their planning processes to reflect the changes in legislation.

 Full Text